Author: Revelation 1:1,4,9 and 22:8 specifically identify the author of the Book of Revelation as the apostle John.

 The Revelation is lavish in colorful descriptions of the visions which proclaim for us the last days before Christ’s return and the ushering in of the new heaven and new earth.
 The Revelation begins with letters to the seven churches of Asia Minor, then goes on to reveal the series of devastations poured out upon the earth; the mark of the beast, “666”; the climactic battle of Armageddon; the binding of Satan; the reign of the Lord; the Great White Throne Judgment; and the nature of the eternal city of God.
 Prophecies concerning Jesus Christ are fulfilled and a concluding call to His Lordship assures us that He will soon return.

 Have you accepted Christ as your Savior?
 If so, you have nothing to fear from God’s judgment of the world as described in the Book of Revelation.
 The Judge is on our side.
 Before the final judgment begins, we must witness to friends and neighbors about God’s offer of eternal life in Christ.
 The events in this book are real.
-We must live our lives like we believe it so that others will notice our joy about our future and want to join us in that new and glorious city.
+We must live our lives in a way that demonstrates the truth of what we know so that others will notice our joy about our future and want to join us in that new and glorious city.